-Five members of our Board of Directors have previously been elected to terms expiring in 2021 or 2022, as indicated below.
-The Nominating and Corporate Governance Committee has recommended to our Board of Directors, and our Board of Directors has approved, the nomination of the three remaining nominees, Mr. George C. Freeman, III, Mr. Lennart R. Freeman, and Ms. Jacqueline T. Williams, to be elected for three-year terms at the Annual Meeting.
+Five members of our Board of Directors have previously been elected to terms expiring in 2022 or 2023, as indicated below.
+The Nominating and Corporate Governance Committee has recommended to our Board of Directors, and our Board of Directors has approved, the nomination of the three remaining nominees, Ms. Diana F. Cantor, Mr. Robert C. Sledd and Mr. Thomas H. Tullidge, Jr., to be elected for three-year terms at the Annual Meeting.

-The following pages set forth certain information for each nominee, as well as all other incumbent directors, as of March 31, 2020, except as otherwise noted.
-As previously announced on February 4, 2020, the Board of Directors voted to increase the size of the Board to nine members and appointed Jacqueline T. Williams to serve as a new director of the Company, both effective April 1, 2020.
-With the exception of Ms. Jacqueline T. Williams, all of the nominees and incumbent directors listed below are directors previously elected by the shareholders.
+The following pages set forth certain information for each nominee, as well as all other incumbent directors, as of March 31, 2021, except as otherwise noted.
+All of the nominees and incumbent directors listed below are directors previously elected by the shareholders.
 Each nominee has consented to being named in this Proxy Statement and to serve if elected.
-Mr. Eddie N. Moore, Jr.'s current term expires at the Annual Meeting and he will not stand for re-election as he has reached retirement age as set forth in our Corporate Governance Guidelines.